katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `value` is the value of the request parameter (string).
 - `select` is a query object (as returned by `sri4node.prepareSQL()`) for adding SQL to the `WHERE` clause.
 See [below](#preparesql) for more details.
 - `parameter` is the name of the URL parameter.
-- `database` is a database object that you can use to execute extra SQL statements.
+- `tx` is a database transaction object that you can use to execute extra SQL statements.
 - `count` is a boolean telling you if you are currently decorating the `SELECT COUNT` query, or the final `SELECT` query.
 Useful for making sure some statements are not executed twice (when using the database object)
 - `mapping` is the mapping in the configuration of sri4node.

 All the configured `query` functions should extend the SQL statement with an `AND` clause.

-The function must return a [Q promise][kriskowal-q].
+The functions are assumed to be asynchronuous and are 'awaited'.
 When the URL parameter was applied to the query object, then the promise should `resolve()`.
 If one query function rejects its promise, the client received 404 Not Found and all error objects by all rejecting `query` functions in the body.
 It should reject with one or an array of error objects that correspond to the [SRI definition][sri-errors].